minorg/minorgordon.net/_posts/2023-10-04-frontend-development.md

 Eventually the frontend tools got better.
 TypeScript made JavaScript palatable to developers who don't think debugging mysterious issues in a browser console is a fun way to spend an evening.
 Frameworks like React mitigated some of the pain of dealing with cross-platform compatibility.
 New library support for old design patterns like copy-on-write and one-way data flows eliminated common bugs and enabled saner decomposition.

 In the interim I also realized that my refusal to do frontend development was holding me back.
+I had good ideas that I [couldn't execute]({% post_url 2023-09-27-good-ideas-execution %}) without frontend development skills.

+A comprehensive data model, a clean API, and clever algorithms on the backend of a system are rarely worth much in the absence of a top-notch frontend that takes advantage of them.
+The vast majority of users judge your work by what they see on the screen.
+If the user interface doesn't do its job well, does the rest really matter?

+Users also tend to be less forgiving of 80/20, "good enough" solutions that might be sufficient in an invisible backend system.
+The detail work of the last 20% is often the difference between making a negative and a positive impression on the user.